zetavg/chromium-website/site/chromium-os/developer-library/reference/development/developer-information-for-chrome-os-devices/workaround-for-battery-discharge-in-dev-mode/index.md

 [Issue 362105](https://crbug.com/362105) describes a painfully annoying problem for people who put their Chromebooks in dev-mode so they can use them more like a standard laptop.
-The tl;dr version is that if you've completely replaced or disabled Chrome OS and the battery runs all the way down, it forgets that it was configured to allow non-Chrome OS images to boot, locking you out of your own device.
+The tl;dr version is that if you've completely replaced or disabled ChromeOS and the battery runs all the way down, it forgets that it was configured to allow non-ChromeOS images to boot, locking you out of your own device.
 If this happens to you, here's how to get back in.

-Note: If your machine boots up in Chrome OS, you probably haven't lost anything:
+Note: If your machine boots up in ChromeOS, you probably haven't lost anything:

 > If you're no longer in dev-mode, enter it again and reboot